laurynas-biveinis/unodb/README.md

 found.
 Currently the diagnostic level for them as well as for compiler warnings is set very high, and can be relaxed, especially for clang-tidy, as need arises.

-To enable AddressSanitizer and LeakSanitizers, add `-DSANITIZE_ADDRESS=ON` CMake option.
+To enable AddressSanitizer and LeakSanitizer (the latter if available), add `-DSANITIZE_ADDRESS=ON` CMake option.
 It is incompatible with `-DSANITIZE_THREAD=ON`.

 To enable ThreadSanitizer, add `-DSANITIZE_THREAD=ON` CMake option.
 It is incompatible with `-DSANITIZE_ADDRESS=ON`.
 It is also incompatible with libfuzzer, and will disable its support if specified.
+Not available under MSVC.

 To enable UndefinedBehaviorSanitizer, add `-DSANITIZE_UB=ON` CMake option.
 It is compatible with both `-DSANITIZE_ADDRESS=ON` and `-DSANITIZE_THREAD=ON` options, although some [false positives][sanitizer-combination-bug] might occur.
+Not available under MSVC.

-To enable GCC 10+ compiler static analysis, add `-DSTATIC_ANALYSIS=ON` CMake option.
+To enable GCC or MSVC compiler static analysis, add `-DSTATIC_ANALYSIS=ON` CMake option.
 For LLVM static analysis, no special CMake option is needed, and you have to prepend `scan-build` to `make` instead.